FluxOfPingIntegers/ubuntu-dev-setup/README.md

 - Fourth: Download a text editor to code with.
 [Here](https://code.visualstudio.com/docs/?dv=linux64_deb) is the link for Visual Studio Code.

 - Fifth: Download/Install git using [these](https://github.com/git-guides/install-git) instructions.
-Use [these](https://kbroman.org/github_tutorial/pages/first_time.html) instructions to link git cli with github account.
+Use [these](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys) instructions to check/add GitHub account SSH key

 ### Progress